AnkitBarik/planetMagFields/README.md

 ./magField.py all 0.9 Robinson
 ```

 Note that I have chosen to keep the projection information out of the plot titles to prevent too much text.
-I trust the user would know which projection they want.

 ❗ | The Orthographic projection often does not create correct plots, be cautious while using it
 :---: | :---